 Ms. Marshall has served as Co-Chair and Chief Operating Officer of Warner Chappell Music since January 2019.
-Ms. Marshall joined Warner Chappell in June 2018 as Chief Operating Officer of Warner Chappell.
-Prior to joining Warner Chappell in June 2018, she was Partner, Head of Creative Services, and Head of Creative Licensing at SONGS, the noted independent music publisher, which she joined in 2006.
-Ms. Marshall served as SONGS' executive leader on the West Coast, helping to build a roster of over 300 songwriters and overseeing a creative licensing staff responsible for placing compositions by SONGS' writers in all forms of visual media and overseeing the non-top 40 roster.
-From 2003 to 2006, Ms. Marshall was Director of Motion Picture and Television Music for Universal Music Publishing Group, and, from 2000 to 2003, she worked at DreamWorks Music Publishing, where she was an A&R coordinator and subsequently the company's synchronization executive.
-Ms. Marshall also held previous roles at Elektra Records and Universal Music Publishing.
-Ms. Marshall began her career in the music entertainment industry at Los Angeles-based VOX Productions, where she worked in live music production, while helping manage and book local bands.
+Prior to joining Warner Chappell Music in June 2018, Ms. Marshall was Partner, Head of Creative Services, and Head of Creative Licensing at SONGS, the acclaimed independent music publisher, which she joined in 2006.
+Ms. Marshall served as SONGS' executive leader on the West Coast, helping build a roster of over 300 songwriters and overseeing a creative licensing staff responsible for placing compositions by SONGS' writers in film, television, commercials, video games, and other visual media.
+While at SONGS, she was also responsible for developing and nurturing the company's non-top 40 roster.
+From 2003 to 2006, Ms. Marshall was Director of Motion Picture and Television Music for Universal Music Publishing Group, and, from 2000 to 2003, she worked in the Film/Television Music division of DreamWorks Music Publishing.
+Ms. Marshall began her career in the music entertainment industry at Los Angeles-based VOX Productions, where she did live music production, while managing and booking local bands.
 Ms. Marshall obtained a B.A. degree in Communications from the University of Southern California.